-- Share this document with your Board Chair and leadership team. - Complete the self-assessment with input from your Board, leadership team, clinicians and the frontline workforce, and patient and family representatives, as appropriate. - Develop action plans based on an understanding of the current state of your organization.
-Use assessment results to frame discussions with your leadership team and the Board that focus on identifying ways to close gaps and aligning the direction of your organization with key safety and culture initiatives. - Share the outcomes of the assessment, action plans, and progress with your senior leadership team, the Board, your workforce, and your patients and families, as appropriate and helpful. - Ask for periodic feedback from your Board, your leadership team, and the workforce. - Refer to this guide as a resource for systematic check-ins and adjustments, as needed.
+Share this document with your Board Chair and leadership team.

+Develop action plans based on an understanding of the current state of your organization.
+Use assessment results to frame discussions with your leadership team and the Board that focus on identifying ways to close gaps and aligning the direction of your organization with key safety and culture initiatives.

+Share the outcomes of the assessment, action plans, and progress with your senior leadership team, the Board, your workforce, and your patients and families, as appropriate and helpful.

+Ask for periodic feedback from your Board, your leadership team, and the workforce.

+Refer to this guide as a resource for systematic check-ins and adjustments, as needed.